Sakishima green snake

 The Sakishima green snake (Ptyas herminae) is a species of snake in the family Colubridae.
 The species is endemic to the Yaeyama Islands in the southern Ryukyu Islands of Japan.

+Conservation status

+These snakes were listed as Near Threatened on the revised 2000 Red List of Japan, but this was changed to Least Concern in a 2016 assessment.

 Etymology

 The specific name, herminae, is in honor of Boettger's wife, Hermine Boettger.

 Geographic range

 P. herminae is found in the Yaeyama Islands of Japan.

 Habitat

 The preferred natural habitat of P. herminae is forest.

 Description

 P. herminae may attain a total length of 58 cm, which includes a tail about 11 cm long.
+They have a pointed snout, and their scales are arranged in 17 rows, and they have 17 teeth in the upper jaw, of almost equal size.